-In addition to high capital levels, we believe that the FNFA will continue to benefit from strong risk management practices that will minimize potential losses in the future.
+We believe that the FNFA will continue to benefit from strong risk management practices that will minimize potential losses.
 The authority has never experienced defaults or arrears by borrowing members.
 Its intercept mechanisms, conservative risk tolerances, solid underwriting standards, and intervention powers enhance asset quality, in our opinion.
 The FNFA has intervention power under The First Nations Fiscal Management Act.
 If a First Nation is unable or unwilling to meet its debt service obligations under its loan agreement or replenish any shortfalls in the DRF, the authority can invoke the statutory intervention provision.
-If invoked, the FNFA, together with the First Nations Financial Management Board, can remove and replace the council of the defaulting First Nation, thereby gaining access to the nation's revenues, including those that cannot be pledged.
+If the provision is invoked, the FNFA, together with the First Nations Financial Management Board, can remove and replace the council of the defaulting First Nation, thereby gaining access to the nation's revenues, including those that cannot be pledged.
+While we believe this mechanism contributes to FNFA's strong risk management, the process has not yet been tested in practice, and there is some uncertainty regarding the timeliness of such a mechanism.